 Python - Regular Expressions

 A regular expression is a special sequence of characters that helps you match or find other strings or sets of strings, using a specialized syntax held in a pattern.
-A regular expression also known as regex is a sequence of characters that defines a search pattern.
-Popularly known as as regex or regexp; it is a sequence of characters that specifies a match pattern in text.
-Usually, such patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings, or for input validation.
+Regular expression are popularly known as regex or regexp.

 Large scale text processing in data science projects requires manipulation of textual data.
 The regular expressions processing is supported by many programming languages including Python.
-Python's standard library has 're' module for this purpose.
+Python's standard library has re module for this purpose.

 Since most of the functions defined in re module work with raw strings, let us first understand what the raw strings are.